akalongman/sublimetext-php-package/README.md

 Sublime Text PHP package updated bundle

-Added more then 100 new (php 5.2, 5.3, 5.4) constants, functions and class methods
+Added more than 100 new (php ver.
+5.0 - 5.5) constant, function, method highlights and completions

 ## Installation